A simple laboratory test will give you the answers you need to make informed worming decisions.

 In addition we provide 'Larval typing'.
 This test cultures the worm eggs until they hatch and identifies the worm larvae and mix of worm species on your property.
 This allows you to tailor your worm control strategies to target those individual worm species prevalent on your property at any particular point in time.

 All of these tests offerred at Scopex Laboratories form part of a successful worm control programme.
-Necessary to minimise the risks of worm outbreaks and prevent sub-clinical (invisible) losses of animal production.
+They are necessary to minimise the risks of worm outbreaks and prevent sub-clinical (invisible) losses of animal production.
 If you are unsure what type of Worm Test to choose we encourage you to consult with a veterinarian or other suitably qualified adviser.

 Our laboratory provides sample collection kits which are available to purchase here.